nlnwa/corpus-build/README.md

 # corpus-build

+This is a small repository to build text corpora from a database of fulltext entries.
+The objective is to provide content from the Norwegian Web Archive for Natural Language Processing (NLP) and the [DH-lab at the National Library of Norway](https://www.nb.no/dh-lab/).

-In order to make new corpus from a database of material from the web archive, this repo contains functionality to extract the full text from specific domains that have a responsible editor.
+In order to make new corpus from a database of material from the web archive, this repo contains functionality to extract full text from specific domains that have declared a responsible editor:

-`responsible-editor-filter.yaml` contains the domains that should be filtered upon.
+- `responsible-editor-filter.yaml` contains the domains that should be filtered upon.

 A postgreSQL database is required with the following tables:
-- `warcinfo` - contains the metadata about the full text entry
+- `warcinfo` - contains metadata about the full text entry
 - `fulltext` - contains the actual text
 Both of these tables are linked together using the field `fulltext_hash`

 # Local setup